 3. Toparchery Traditional Recurve Bow Hunting Takedown Bow – best for beginners who shoot occasionally

-If you’re just starting out using a bow and you aren’t going to be using it heavily, this is an affordable choice.
-It has a maximum draw weight of 50lbs and it weighs 1.92 lbs.
-It can be used left or right handed.
+If you’re starting out using a bow and you aren’t going to be using it heavily, this is an affordable choice.
+It has a maximum draw weight of 50 lbs and 1.92 lbs.
+It can be used left or right-handed.

 This bow is pretty sturdy for average use.
-It’s a handmade piece of kit with a wooden riser and fibreglass limbs, and has been certified for use hunting various sizes of game.
+It’s a handmade kit with a wooden riser and fiberglass limbs and has been certified for hunting various game sizes.
 However, it’s been noted that the riser can start to separate from the limbs when the bow is used extensively.
-This shouldn’t be a problem if you’re intending to take less than 50 shots per day.
+This shouldn’t be a problem if you intend to take less than 50 shots daily.

 Assembling this piece of kit is simple.
-There are instructions included to help you get the bow in one piece and ready to use impressively quickly.
+Instructions are included to help you get the bow in one piece and ready to use impressively quickly.

-This good-looking and accurate bow is ideal for beginners.
-It’s quiet when you use it, which means that hunting is no problem.
+This beautiful and accurate bow is ideal for beginners.
+It’s quiet when you use it, so hunting is no problem.
 It’s also pretty accurate, so it can help you improve your aim.

 - A great price for a sturdy survival bow.

-- Lightweight piece of kit that’s easy to use and transport.
+- A lightweight piece of kit that’s easy to use and transport.